What is the Nursing Program?

 There is an application to the program available on the website or you can obtain one from the Health Sciences Admissions Office on the Opelika Campus.
 You must attach the required documents to the application and it must be received by the published deadline.

-No, original documents must be received by given deadlines.
+No, original documents must be received through mail or delivered in person by given deadlines.

 How long is the waiting list?

 SUSCC does not have a “Waiting List”.
 Students must apply for the program to be included in the rank order for acceptance.
-The top students are admitted and the next 20 students are placed on an alternate list in case we have an opening available before the program begins.
+The top students are admitted and a select number of students are placed on an alternate list in case we have an opening available before the program begins.